 My idea was a great success!
 It was a tremendous effort that paid off.
 First, the title of the painting was colorful and descriptive with feelings.
 Second, the painting technique produced dazzling, saturated colors that are luminescent.
 Michael Johnson, my archivist, called my colors ‘out of gamut,’ meaning the computer analysis could not read the intense colors, so he had to interpolate them!!

 This has been one of my most successful paintings.
 It has been exhibited all around the United States.
 I still own this great painting, and enjoy all its amazing colors.

-These are the following dates of “Breathless Reds” exhibitions:
+These are the following dates of “Breathless Reds and Phantom Blues” exhibitions:

 “Watercolor West Annual Exhibition XXIV”, Brea Civic and Cultural Center Gallery, Brea, California.
 November 7-December 18, 1992.
 Juror of Selection and Awards: Katherine Chang Liu.

 “Vista ’93,” Church of the Beautitudes, Phoenix, Arizona.
 February 7-21, 1993.
 Juror of Selection: Ellery Gibson.
 Juror of Awards: Robert S. Oliver.
 Honorable Mention.

 “Western Colorado Watercolor Society National Exhibition,” Western Colorado Center for the Arts, Grand Junction, Colorado.
 October 1-28, 1993.
 Juror of Selection and Awards: Judi Betts.